Overview

 The final thesis for the MA in Archaeology should present a piece of original research on a topic of empirical, theoretical, or methodological importance.
 It must not exceed 30 pages including tables, figures, bibliography and notes (using standard formatting in accordance with graduate school requirements).
 It should aim to be similar in quality and scale to those published in professional archaeological journals.

-No later than the second week of spring semester, students must submit to their Special Committee a short (maximum 4 pages) proposal detailing the focus of their thesis.
+Early in the spring semester, students must submit to their Special Committee a short (maximum 4 pages) prospectus (research proposal) detailing the focus of their thesis.

 MA Exam